ivos/discovering-reqs/README.md

 'Meanwhile, all of us may still think the order screens and functionality over to see if we haven't forgotten anything important.
 As we get confident it's good to go, I'll pass it on to development too.'

----
+## Conclusion

 This concludes the story.
-I hope you enjoyed reading it at least as much as I have enjoyed writing it!
+Since you've made it thus far, I do hope you enjoyed reading it at least as much as I have enjoyed writing it!

 We have covered quite some ground here and at least touched on the following subjects: